 What is the workshop duration and format?

-The workshop duration is 2 days at your facility.
+The workshop duration is one day (9 am to 5 pm) at your facility.

 The workshop is a combination of interactive presentations and group exercises that focus on working through the IoT Decision Workbook.
 Participants form teams of 3-5 people and choose a product to work on for the duration of the workshop.
 Teams can select the product they are currently working on, so they can learn the framework while making progress and getting feedback on their product.